DMPRoadmap/roadmap/app/views/static_pages/faq.html.md

 ***

 <h5 id="q-who-can-help-me-at-my-institution">Q: Who can help me at my institution?</h5>
-A: If your institution [participates in the DMPTool](https://dmptool.org/institutions), you can log into the tool and click on the “Contact” link in the top banner.
+A: If your institution [participates in the DMPTool](https://dmptool.org/public_orgs), you can log into the tool and click on the “Contact” link in the top banner.
 Your email will be sent directly to an expert on your campus who can follow up with you.
 If your institution does not participate in the DMPTool, check with a librarian to see if someone on campus can help.
 ***

 <h5 id="q-i-have-a-collaborator-how-can-we-work-on-the-same-plan">Q: I have a collaborator.
 How can we work on the same plan?</h5>
 A: First you must create an account in the DMPTool and begin creating a plan.
 Then you can add your collaborator(s) to your plan as co-owner(s), or grant editor or read only permissions.
 You can do this on the “Share” tab for your plan.
 Enter an email address in the field to "Invite collaborators,” select the desired level of permissions, and click "Submit" to send an email invitation.

-For more information, see the [Quick Start Guide](https://dmptool.org/help/).
+For more information, see the [Quick Start Guide](https://dmptool.org/help).
 ***

 <h5 id="q-what-happens-when-i-request-feedback-on-a-plan>Q: What happens when I "request feedback" on a plan?</h5>
 A: The request feedback functionality of the DMPTool is an optional feature that institutions may configure to help researchers create data management plans.
 Submitting a plan for feedback is within-institution only.
 If this feature is enabled, a button to "Request feedback" will be displayed on the "Share" tab when writing a plan.
 If a user clicks the "Request feedback" button, the DMPTool will send an email to the plan owner and the institutional administrator contact.
 The institutional administrator will be granted read only permissions and be able to provide comments on the plan within the tool.

-Administrators: if you are interested in enabling this functionality for users at your institution, see the [Request feedback](Request-feedback) section of the help for administrators wiki.
+Administrators: if you are interested in enabling this functionality for users at your institution, see the "Request feedback" section of the [help for administrators](https://github.com/cdluc3/dmp/wiki/Help-for-Administrators) wiki.
 ***

 <h3>For Administrators</h3>